worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter TEN: THE VERTEX

-### January 1986
+**January 1986**

-Sarah was forty-two years old when Voyager 2 reached Uranus.
+Liv was forty-two years old when Voyager 2 reached Uranus.

 She'd spent fifteen years chasing this mystery.
 Fifteen years of her life devoted to two machines that didn't know she existed.
 Fifteen years of documentation, calculation, analysis.
 And now, finally, she had a chance to see if the pattern completed.